Cardiopulmonary resuscitation (CPR) is an emergency procedure used to treat patients following a cardiac arrest.

 After every 30 chest compressions, you give the baby two rescue breaths.
 But before giving mouth-to-mouth resuscitation, you must first open the infant’s airway.
 You can do this by placing the heel of your hand on the infant’s forehead.
 You will then have to put two fingers underneath the baby’s chin.
 Once your hand and fingers are in place, gradually tilt the head back.

-Once the airway opens, seal the baby’s nose and mouth using your mouth and perform 2 rescue breaths.
+Once the airway opens, seal the baby’s nose and mouth using your mouth and perform two rescue breaths.

 While each breath should not be longer than 1 second, it should just be enough to make the baby’s chest rise.
-In the case that the chest doesn’t rise, check if the head position is correct and whether the seal is tight enough.
+If the chest doesn’t rise, check if the head position is correct and whether the seal is tight enough.
 Then, perform the breaths again.

 Step 3: Repeat the Compressions and the Rescue Breaths

-Once you’ve given 5 cycles of 30 chest compressions and two rescue breaths in 2 minutes, repeat the practice until professional help arrives, or the baby shows signs of consciousness.
-The 2-minute procedure is typically tiring, so take turns doing it if you have someone there to help you.
+Once you’ve given 5 cycles of 30 chest compressions and two rescue breaths in 2 minutes, repeat the practice until professional help arrives or the baby shows signs of consciousness.
+The 2-minute procedure is typically tiring, so if you have someone there to help you, take turns doing it.

 Step 4: Recovery Position

 If the baby starts breathing after CPR, they may vomit and have difficulty breathing.
-Then you should place the baby in the recovery position.
-The recovery position means putting them on the ground in a way that their chin points slightly away from their chest, and their face should be positioned on the surface of the ground.
-Nothing should cover or block the baby’s nose or mouth at this time.
+Then, you should place the baby in the recovery position.
+The recovery position means putting them on the ground so that their chin points slightly away from their chest, and their face should be positioned on the surface of the ground.
+Nothing should cover or block the baby’s nose or mouth now.
 This position helps keep the baby’s airways open.

 Expert Training

-The above information is only a guide on CPR on an infant.
-In no way does it replace hands-on CPR training.
-If you wish to learn how to perform CPR on an infant and to get a 2-year certification, sign up for a CPR training course, where you’ll receive training from a certified medical practitioner.
+The above information is only a guide on performing CPR on an infant.
+It in no way replaces hands-on CPR training.
+If you wish to learn how to perform CPR on an infant and get a two-year certification, sign up for a CPR training course, where you’ll receive training from a certified medical practitioner.